henrietta-k/adapt-learning-wiki/Adapt-Command-Line-Interface.md

 ## Overview
 Adapt Command Line Interface is a set of cross platform command line tools for developers to create, manage and build Adapt courses and plugin.

-Full details are available from the [NPM Package](https://npmjs.org/package/adapt-cli).
+Full details are available from the [npm Package](https://npmjs.org/package/adapt-cli).

 ### Installation
 To install the Adapt CLI, first be sure to install NodeJS, then from the command line run:-